vishakhmv/Tic-Tac-Goo/README.md

 This encourages players to predict, block, and plan ahead

-TriStrike How to Play Page explains:
+Quad Strike How to Play Page explains:

 Turn order and player roles